If you ask former white supremacist Tony McAleer how he lost his humanity, he’ll say he didn’t.

 How It Starts

 McAleer says there’s no individual reason why someone might become a skinhead.
-Like Brad, whose story is featured in the CBC documentary, Skinhead, (link to Brad blog post) it was a sense of belonging and community within the subculture that drew him in.
+Like Brad, whose story is featured in the CBC documentary, Skinhead, it was a sense of belonging and community within the subculture that drew him in.

 As a youth growing up in British Columbia and England, it started with friends he made at a punk show.
 Although the original skinhead movement was about British class disenfranchisement and wasn’t explicitly linked to racism, White Power ideas and Nazi imagery wormed their way into the scene.